elizabethmcd/MEHG/README.md

 Therefore your bacterial and archaeal bins per dataset will need to be split up accordingly.

 ### Align Protein Hits

+Align the _hgcA_ protein hits with Mafft `mafft hits.faa > hits.aln`, or with Muscle `muscle -in hits.faa -out hits.aln`.

 ### Manually Inspect Alignments

+Using AliView, import the alignment files and manually inspect alignments for anomolies or specific conserved domains of interest.

+### Dereplicate Bins from Same Datasets and Find Related Non-Methylators

 ### Make Phylogenetic Tree of _hgcA_ Protein Hits